 Posted: Fri Jan 11 2013

 Many historic shows have been staged at the 100 Club through the decades, including sets by Louis Armstrong, Billie Holliday, Muddy Waters, The Kinks, the Sex Pistols and just about every notable Britpop band.
 The 100 Club was threatened with closure in 2011 due to rocketing rent charges, but was saved thanks to securing backing from Converse, no doubt helped by vocal support for the venue from the likes of Sir Mick Jagger and Liam Gallagher.

 What's on at 100 Club

-Rock 'n' roll, Soul, Psych and garage rock
+Rock 'n' roll, Alternative rock

 The sexily snarling and noir-ish sounds of these brilliant swamp-punky funketeers have been a highlight on London’s underground scene since the ’90s.
 They’re still led by former Bad Seed James Johnston, and draw from their quality back catalogue.

 The hyped Danish teenagers with a fearsome live show play the gritty but surprisingly tuneful punk of their recent second album 'You're Nothing'.